swdavey/mysqlrouter/README.md

 ```

 ## Additional Work Required for the Oracle Cloud
 **Problem statement**: when the active node fails over to a passive node, the floating IP address must be moved to this passive node in order for it to become the new active node.
-Pacemaker understands that this is required but Oracle virtual networking is reluctant to reassign the floating IP address to the new active node.
-This understandable because in normal circumstances it is not desirable to have the potential of two or more interfaces on the same network using the same IP address.
+Pacemaker detects a failover event and makes changes to the new active node's IP stack to bring up the floating IP **but** Oracle virtual networking is reluctant to reassign the floating IP address to the new active node.
+This understandable and in normal circumstances desirable because it prevents an IP address being used on two interfaces in the same subnet.
+However, it's not helpful in the case of reassigning a floating IP.

 **Solution**: explicitly instruct Oracle virtual network to remove the floating IP address from the failed node and reassign it to the new active node.
-The Pacemaker stack install provides an Open Cluster Framework Resource Agent script file, /usr/lib/ocf/resource.d/heartbeat/IPaddr2, whose purpose is to provide an interface to manage IP resources.
+The Pacemaker stack install provides an Open Cluster Framework Resource Agent script file, /usr/lib/ocf/resource.d/heartbeat/IPaddr2, whose purpose is to provide an interface to manage IP resources and we can use this to instruct the Oracle virtual network to behave as we want.

 **Implementation**: install Oracle Cloud Infrastructure (OCI) Command Line Interface (CLI) utility on each node in order to provide a script interface to the Oracle Cloud so that when a failover event triggers the script file, /usr/lib/ocf/resource.d/heartbeat/IPaddr2, can make a call to OCI which will reassign the floating IP address.